 In a Chicago apartment sublease, the original tenant takes over the role of landlord to the subtenant.
 The original tenant remains liable for the apartment rent, damage, and sub-tenant misconduct.
 The original tenant also assumes all the responsibilities of a landlord under Chicago landlord-tenant law.
 Subleasing is risky and rarely advised.

-In contrast to subletting, when a tenant re-lets, the original tenant does not become a landlord and does not become liable for the new tenant’s conduct.
+In contrast to subletting, when a tenant release, the original tenant does not become a landlord and does not become liable for the new tenant’s conduct.
 Re-letting involves the original tenant presenting the landlord with a new tenant and the landlord signing a Chicago apartment lease with the new tenant; this relieves the original tenant of further obligations under the lease.
 Tenants in Chicago do not have the legal right to re-let, but many landlords allow it.
 Re-letting is a desirable way to break a lease and produces a fair outcome for both parties.

 *This article presumes the property is regulated by the Chicago Residential Landlord and Tenant Ordinance.
 The most common class of apartments not covered are units in owner-occupied buildings of six units or less.
 For a list of all exempt property types, please reference 5-12-020 of the Chicago Municipal Code.